MyPromoConnect/connect-sdk/README.md

 ## Important Announcement

-Mypromo Connect SDK will support `php 7.3` or higher only from 1st of March 2021.
+Starting with version 2.0 mypromo connect SDK will support `php 8.0` or higher only.
 Please update your applications and environments accordingly.

 ## Important Changes